DevQuest-Education/Lesson-1/README.md

 ## 2 Understanding `let` and `const` in JavaScript

+**Before you even make a variable and give it a name and a value, you need to first declare it.
+There are two types of declarations we use in this course for this term, `let` and `const`.
+There is another one called `var` but we will not be looking into that for this term (or ever really, it is not used as much anymore).**

 ### `let` Variables

 The `let` keyword creates variables that can be reassigned later in your code: